-A Benchmark Score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1.
+An overall hazard score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1.
 However, the Benchmark 2 criterion c) only requires "high" P and "moderate" T (Ecotoxicity, Group I, II or II Human), while the substance scores "high" in P and T.